 The first actual missions among the Piro pueblos of the Salinas were established in 1629 by Francisco de Acevedo at Abo and Tabira, and probably also at a place called Tenabo, but before the massive-walled churches and monasteries were completed, the village dwellers of both the Salinas and the Rio Grande suffered so seriously from the depredations of the Apache, that their villages were deserted before the Pueblo Revolt of 1680.
-The ruins of these early missions are now protected by Salinas Pueblo Missions National Monument near Mountainair, New Mexico.
+Salinas Pueblo Missions National Monument now protects the ruins of these early missions near Mountainair, New Mexico.

-By the mid-1800s, many of the Native Americans living in the El Paso area began to migrate back to New Mexico, settling in the present-day Las Cruces area.
-By 1885, about 80 Pueblo Indian families were living in the area, many of whom were of the Piro tribe.
-However, by the early 1900s, only about 60 Piro people were known to have survived and its language is extinct.
+By the mid-1800s, many Native Americans living in the El Paso area began to migrate back to New Mexico, settling in the present-day Las Cruces area.
+By 1885, about 80 Pueblo Indian families lived in the area, many of whom were of the Piro tribe.
+However, by the early 1900s, only about 60 Piro people were known to have survived, and its language is extinct.